André Durand Marciana Marina from the 19th century

 Description

 André Durand Marciana Marina 1862 Lithograph printed in two colors by Eugène Ciceroni at the request of André Durand, published in Paris by Lemercier and included in the famous work “L’Ile d’Elbe album recueilli sous la diréction de M. le Prince Anatole Demidoffi, 1862”.
-The print is framed in the original hand-marbled cardboard frame in shades of green, and the entire piece is mounted in a shaped rod in sienna yellow.
+The print is framed in the original handmade marbled cardboard in shades of green, and the entire piece is mounted in a shaped Sienese yellow-colored rod.
 The view, mentioned above, was captured after arriving from Biodoli along the Sentiero della Salute trail.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Exclusive materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, but they also introduced many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Ultimately, this matters most to the customer, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts in art appraisal, historians, and specialists from around the world at your disposal.
+We also have art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details